Pakistani rupee: Controversies Regarding Legal Status

 During Eid al-Fitr, shopkeepers across Pakistan refused to accept Rs.
-75 notes, sparking rumors about the note’s possible demonetization.
+75 notes, sparking rumours about the note’s possible demonetization.

 In response, SBP spokesperson Abid Qamar posted a video on the central bank’s official Twitter account, reassuring the public that the Rs.
 75 commemorative note is fully valid for transactions.
 He explained that the SBP issues all currency under Section 25 of its Act, and the Rs.
 75 note has no expiration date.

 Qamar also dismissed rumors that the government had withdrawn or discontinued the banknote.

 The commemorative note issued in 2022 for Pakistan’s 75th independence anniversary featured Quaid-e-Azam, Fatima Jinnah, Allama Iqbal, and Sir Syed Ahmad Khan.
 This selection stirred some debate, as certain individuals felt the omission of figures like Pakistan’s first Prime Minister, Liaquat Ali Khan, was significant.

 Supply

 He explained that the commemorative Rs.
 75 banknote, a legal tender, will not impact the overall money supply.
 Of the 4.3 billion notes being circulated this year, only 65 million will be the Rs.
 75 denomination, making it a limited, one-time release.